 FP&M is led by David Darling, Associate Vice Chancellor for Facilities Planning & Management.
-This division consists of six departments and the Office of the Associate Vice Chancellor.
+FP&M consists of the following functional areas.